-Chris City was named as Harvard’s head coach of the men’s and women’s Nordic skiing teams on June 9, 2008 and enters his ninth season as the program's Paul J. Finnegan Family Head Coach for Harvard Skiing (Nordic) in 2016-17.
+Chris City was named as Harvard’s head coach of the men’s and women’s Nordic skiing teams on June 9, 2008 and is set to begin his 10th season as the program's Paul J. Finnegan Family Head Coach for Harvard Skiing (Nordic) in 2017-18.

 City guided junior Rachel Hampton to her second-straight NCAA Championships in 2015-16 after posting the top finish for the Crimson in all but one of Harvard's 11 nordic races, while also posting a pair of top-10 finishes.

 City sent two athletes to the NCAA Championships in 2014-15, as senior Akeo Maifeld-Carucci earned a top-25 finish and was named to the EISA All-East second team.
 Maifeld-Carucci started the season with a bang as the first nordic skier since 2004 to earn a spot on the podium at the Bates Carnival.

 The 2013-14 season was one of Harvard nordic skiing's finest, as City saw a number of his athletes record multiple top-10 finishes in competitive EISA carnival fields.
 Jen Rolfes '14 earned a spot on the EISA All-Eastern squad with a strong performance at regionals, and three nordic skiiers (Rolfes, Chris Stock '14 and Akeo Maifeld-Carucci '15) qualified for the 2014 NCAA Championships in Park City, Utah.
 The trio represented Harvard's largest NCAA contingent in program history.